Connect with us

 A map shows high heat off Florida and the Bahamas, as well as in the tropical Pacific along the equator, where warm water indicates El Nino conditions.

 Degree heating weeks is a measure of accumulated heat stress over the previous 12 weeks.
-At 4-degree Celsius-weeks (7.2 Fahrenheit-weeks), corals experience stress that can to bleaching.
+At 4-degree Celsius-weeks (7.2 Fahrenheit-weeks), corals experience stress that can lead to bleaching.
 Above 8 C-weeks (14.4 F-weeks), they are likely to experience bleaching.

 NOAA Coral Reef Watch